signzy

 • Employer Identification Number (EIN): Think of this as your business's Social Security Number.
 Every company needs one for tax filings.
 Companies with employees need one.
 So do partnerships, nonprofits, and trusts.

-• Military ID Numbers: Soldiers, sailors, and airmen get ID numbers that stick with them forever, even after they leave the service.
-The VA and Pentagon use these numbers to track your benefits, medical care, and service record.
+• Military ID Numbers: Service members get ID numbers that stick with them forever, even after they leave the service.
+The VA and Pentagon use these to track benefits, medical care, and service records.

-1. Driver’s License Numbers: Every state does this their own way.
-California might give you a simple sequence of numbers.
-Meanwhile, Florida builds your birth year right into the license number.
+• Driver's License Numbers: Every state does this their own way.
+California might give you a simple sequence of numbers; Florida builds your birth year right into the license number.
 Some states even code your gender or which DMV office issued your license.
-There’s no standard format anywhere.
+There's no standard format anywhere in the US.

-2. Professional License Numbers: Want to practice medicine in Texas?
+• Professional License Numbers: Want to practice medicine in Texas?
 You need a Texas medical license with a specific number.
 Move to Ohio?
 You start the licensing process all over again.
-Lawyers, real estate agents, accountants – they all go through the same thing.
-Your license number proves you can legally work in that profession within state borders.
+Lawyers, real estate agents, accountants — they all go through the same thing.

-3. Voter Registration Numbers: Sign up to vote, and your state gives you a voter ID number.
+• Voter Registration Numbers: Sign up to vote, and your state gives you a voter ID number.
 Election workers use these to prevent duplicate voting.
-They also help track which ballots belong to which districts during close recounts.

-Beyond your main national ID number, governments love giving out specialized numbers for specific situations.
-These work as your “membership numbers” for different parts of the government system.
+Beyond your main national ID number, governments love giving out specialized numbers for specific situations:

 • Starting a business → Employer Identification Number (EIN) for taxes